OpenConext/OpenConext-pdp/README.md

 * Rule targets if not empty only can contain the attributes of the category `urn:oasis:names:tc:xacml:1.0:subject-category:access-subject`
 * The combining set of policies has the policy combining algorithm `urn:oasis:names:tc:xacml:3.0:policy-combining-algorithm:deny-overrides`

+### Policy access

+The Admin GUI has no restrictions in the accessibility of policies.
+The external API for trusted applications restricts access to policies based on the Identity Provider and the possible associated Service Provider(s) of the user and the corresponding Service and Identity Provider(s) of the policy.
+See
+ [this image](https://raw.githubusercontent.com/OpenConext/OpenConext-pdp/master/pdp-gui/src/images/PdP_policies_access.001.jpeg) for an overview of the logic applied in determining accessibility.

 ### Local database content

 We don't provide flyway migrations to load initial policies.